whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-22-Birchbox-Subscription-Box-August-2015-Review-Coupon.md

 <DD>Deluxe sample 1 oz., $2.75</DD>
 </DL>

-<p>I've sampled other products from this brand before and have had good experience with them.
-I was happy to get a bronzer/blush sample, but man it is quite tiny!
+<p>I've sampled other products from this brand before and had good experience with them.
+I was happy to get a bronzer/blush to sample, but man it is quite tiny!
 See picture below:</p>
 <p><center><img src='/images/BirchboxAugust2015Bronzer2.jpg'></center></p>
-<p>Due to the size, I'm not sure how effective I can sample this product out, but so far by using my fingers alone I can see that the colors work with my olive tanned skin tone and there's not much shimmer to it which I prefer.</p>
+<p>Due to the size, I'm not sure how effective I can sample this product out, but so far by using my fingers alone I can see that the colors work with my olive tanned skin and there's not much shimmer to it which I prefer.</p>
 <br>

 <H4><i class="icon-gift"></i> Bonus item:</H4>